klundstrom33/ATMS-523-Module-8-Project/README.md

-The code for the analysis is found in the Clustering.ipynb notebook which used the files included in this repository.
+The code for the analysis is found in the Clustering.ipynb notebook which uses the files included in this repository.
 The Average_Merge_2DS_HVPS.ipynb notebook is provided to show how the files were created.